MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 > [!NOTE]
 > Chats and meetings with external unmanaged Teams users isn't available in GCC, GCC High, or DOD deployments, or in private cloud environments.

-To allow chats and meetings with unmanaged Teams accounts
+To allow chats and meetings with unmanaged Teams accounts:

 1. In the Teams admin center, go to **Users** > **External access**.

-1. Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.
+2. Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.

-1. If you want to allow external unmanaged Teams users to start the conversation, select the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.
+3. If you want to allow external unmanaged Teams users to start the conversation, select the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.

-1. If you want to restrict communication with people with unmanaged Teams accounts to a specific list of user profiles, select the **Restrict communication to the list of external user profiles added to extended directory** checkbox and select **Manage external user profiles** to add the user profiles that you want to allow.
+4. If you want to restrict communication with people with unmanaged Teams accounts to a specific list of user profiles, select the **Restrict communication to the list of external user profiles added to extended directory** checkbox and select **Manage external user profiles** to add the user profiles that you want to allow.
 (See [manage external user profiles](#manage-external-user-profiles) below.)

     > [!NOTE]
     > [Parent Connection in Microsoft Teams for Education](edu-parents-app.md) does not support restricting communication to the list of external user profiles added to extended directory.

-1. Select **Save**.
+5. Select **Save**.

 ![Screenshot of external accounts settings](./media/external-access-accounts-not-managed-by-org.png)

 Note that if **External users with Teams accounts not managed by an organization can contact users in my organization** is turned off, unmanaged Teams users can't search by email address to find users in your organization.
 All communications with unmanaged Teams users must be initiated by users in your organization.

-To prevent chat with unmanaged Teams accounts
+To prevent chat with unmanaged Teams accounts:

 1. In the Teams admin center, go to **Users** > **External access**.
 1. Turn off the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.
 1. Select **Save**.

 ### Manage external user profiles